-On Wednesday, January 31, many families joined us for our annual Grades 9-10 Student Parent College Counseling Meeting.
-Jeff Allen, Vice president for Admissions and Financial Aid at Macalester College, Chris George, St. Olaf's Dean of Admissions, Adam Webster, Senior Associate Dean of Admission at Carleton College and other members of the Breck community joined us for a series of conversations on a variety of topics.
-It was a great night to learn how artists and athletes can optimize their process and as well as how to finance a college education, how to approach standardized testing, and thoughts on optimizing and personalizing the Breck experience and a chance to ask questions.
+On Wednesday, January 29, many families joined us for our annual Grades 9-10 Student Parent Forum.
+Chris George, St. Olaf's Dean of Admissions, Karen Sieben Backes, College of St. Benedict and St. John's University's Dean of Admission, and other members of the Breck community joined us for a series of conversations on a variety of topics.
+It was a great night to learn how artists and athletes can optimize their process as well as how to finance a college education, approach standardized testing, and thoughts on maximizing and personalizing their Breck experience.
+The handouts and PowerPoints will be shared with parents shortly.